WCSCourses/ViralBioinfAsia2024/Modules/Metagenomics/Metagenomics.md

 ```
 firefox kraken_krona.html
 ```
+**NB:** see next section for exactly what a Krona plot is.

 ***

-### Questions
-**Question 1** – What viruses have the highest read counts in the sample?
+**Question** – What viruses have the highest number of reads assigned to them? i.e. in the krona plot which viruses have the largest slice of the pie chart?

 ***

-**NB:** Alternatively, the html file can be downloaded via the MobaXterm file browser on the left hand side of the window onto your local machine and opened there

-## 2.1 What is a krona plot?
+## 2.1: What is a krona plot?

 Krona is an interactive visualization tool for exploring the composition of metagenomes within a Web browser.
 A Krona plot is a html file that can be opened by a web browser (such as Firefox, Chrome, Safari and Internet Explorer/Edge).
 Krona uses multilevel pie charts to visualize both the most abundant organisms and their most specific classifications (Fig. 1).
 Rather than hiding lower ranks in its overview, Krona hides low-abundance organisms, which can be expanded interactively.